Sinkasha/Reflections/content/Characters/NPCs/Astrid von Novis.md

 ---
 publish: true
-modified: 2026-02-17T18:17:14.601-08:00
-cssclasses: ""
+Title: Astrid von Novis
+Type: NPC
+Blurb: An Archmage AKA the "Jade Dragon"
 ---
 # Astrid von Novis
 *An Archmage AKA the "Jade Dragon"*

 A tall stern-looking elf woman.

-One of the archmages in [[Characters/NPCs/The Council of Archmages]] and one of the strongest mages in the world.
+One of the archmages in [[The Council of Archmages]] and one of the strongest mages in the world.
 Her name is first mentioned [[Session Notes - Reflections/06 - 1.25.2024 - The Count's Balls#^c455da\|here]].
 She has the power to affect the flow of time, however, she cannot reverse it.
 She named this spell Chronostasis.

-According to [[Characters/PCs/Sarah]], Astrid knows how to cast Wildfire.
-She learned most of her magic from a tome called Stasis, forged by [[Characters/NPCs/Ellery Woddlespin]].
+According to [[Sarah]], Astrid knows how to cast Wildfire.
+She learned most of her magic from a tome called Stasis, forged by [[Ellery Woddlespin]].

-She placed a shard of [[Miscellaneous/The Mirror of Enveloping Darkness]] inside of [[Characters/PCs/Yul]], consensually.
+She placed a shard of [[The Mirror of Enveloping Darkness]] inside of [[Yul]], consensually.

-She is the highest ranking member of the [[Guilds/Vasara Adventuring Company]].
+She is the highest ranking member of the [[Vasara Adventuring Company]].

-She believes that she can take on Hades, [[Religion/God of Death Nyarlathotep\|Nyarlathotep]]'s 3rd vow.
+She believes that she can take on Hades, [[God of Death Nyarlathotep|Nyarlathotep]]'s 3rd vow.